olivierbbb/piton/README.md

 print(auto_8494)
 ```

 Inlining then becomes much easier as all returned values are already explicitly pushed on the stack.
 Note that to avoid issues with nested calls inside conditional statements, a internal AST block structure is used to enclose the flattened statements.
-Indeed, the additional "flat" statements cannot be inserted before the conditional statement, as they need to be reevaluated at every iteration of a while loop, for instance.
+Indeed, the additional "flat" statements cannot be inserted before the conditional statement, as they need to be reevaluated at every iteration in the case of a while loop.

 ### Indentation parsing